-Who Has Custody of Children When a Divorce is Filed in Arizona?
+Court’s Decide Who Has Custody of Children When a Divorce is Filed if the Parents Do Not Agree

 Simply stated, both parents are entitled to the care, custody, and control of their children until a judge orders a particular child custody and parenting schedule.
 Until then, there are no written rules regarding the children.
 This presents the potential for creating a situation wherein one or both parents unilaterally keep the children from the other parent.

 However, there are some circumstances when parents are proposing a parenting schedule to further their own self-interests, such as lashing out at the other parent or attempting to gain a financial advantage over child support.

 The extent to which a parent advances his or her agenda, such as attempting to influence the children or alienate the child from the other parent, will have significant negative consequences for the children.

 An Arizona judge will expect both parents to protect the children from any conflict occurring in the divorce.
 When a parent does not do so, the court may need to employ therapists, parenting coordinators, family law and dispute resolution specialists, and other experts to monitor and report back to the court.

 If the problem is not resolved, the court may grant one parent sole legal decision-making rights over the children.